Tools to help your curling club return to play

 The parts of the Societies Act that are relevant to our current circumstances include:

 Section 71 which provides that a society must have an AGM between January 1 and December 31 of each year.
-So, in order to comply with the current orders from the Provincial Health officer, clubs may postpone their regularly scheduled AGM until December 31, 2020.
-Section 71 also provides that a society may request for an extension for the AGM to be held in the following year, up to March 31.
+Due to Covid-19 a ministerial order made on June 20, 2020, which allows societies to apply for an extension until November 1, 2020.
+So, in order to comply with the current orders from the Provincial Health officer, clubs may postpone their regularly scheduled AGM until November 1, 2021.
 What this means is that if a club is not able to have an AGM before December 31, 2020, it may do one of the following:

 - File an annual report that states that No AGM was held;